 The BidRanking class consists of a list of Bids To obtain the Bid classes from the Bidranking, you can use the getBidOrder() function on the Bidranking object.
 This object is obtained in the agent using userModel.getBidRanking().
-Check the javadoc for more details, and we suggest you check the source code of BidRanking.
+Check the javadoc for more details, and we suggest you check the source code of BidRanking, and makes it a little easier to compare the original utilityspace with the estimation.